ZeikJT/badapple-encodings/README.md

   length of color (either first color or black) [repeat until end of frame]
 ```

 I used the video from https://archive.org/details/bad-apple-pv_202307 as the basis for my encoding since it's as close to the original as I wanted.
-It's 512x384 and at 30fps, it is also a decently chunk encoding so there's savings to be had.
+It's 512x384 and at 30fps, it is also a decently chunky encoding so there's savings to be had.